+Municipal Bond Index 2.16%, based on Bond Buyer General Obligation 20 - Bond Municipal

+Bond Index, which includes tax-exempt general obligation municipal

+Discount Rate 2.16%

-Inflation Rate Actuarial Cost Method Municipal Bond Index 3.50%, based on Bond Buyer General Obligation 20 - Bond Municipal Bond Index, which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
-Discount Rate 3.50% Salary Increases 3.00% per year.
-No compensation increases are assumed until July 1, 2021, as a result of Act No. 3-2017, four year extension of Act No. 66-2014, and the current general economy.
-Mortality Pre-Retirement Mortality: for general employees not covered under Act No. 127, RP-2014 Employee Mortality Rates for males and females adjusted to reflect Mortality Improvement Scale MP-2018 from the 2006 base year and projected forward using MP-2019 on a generational basis.
-For members covered under Act 127, RP-2014 Employee Mortality Rates are assumed with blue collar adjustments for males and adjusted to reflect Mortality Improvement Scale MP-2019 on a generational basis.
+Salary Increases 3.00% per year.
+No compensation increases are assumed until July 1,

+2021, as a result of Act No. 3-2017, four-year extension of Act No. 66-

+2014, and the current general economy.

+Mortality Pre-Retirement Mortality: For general employees not covered under Act

+No. 127, PubG-2010 Employee Mortality Rates, adjusted by 100% for males and 110% for females, projected to reflect Mortality Improvement Scale MP-2021 on a generational basis.
+For members covered under Act 127, the PubS-2010 Employee Mortality Rates are assumed for males and females, projected to reflect Mortality Improvement Scale MP-2021 on a generational basis.
 As generational tables, they reflect mortality improvements both before and after the measurement date.
-100% of deaths while in active service are assumed to be occupational for members covered under Act 127-1958.
+100% of deaths in active service are assumed to be occupational for members covered under Act 127.

-Actuarial Methods and Assumptions (Continued)

-Postretirement Healthy Mortality: Rates which vary by gender are assumed for healthy retirees and beneficiaries based on a study of plan's experience from 2007 to 2012 equal to 92% of the rates from the UP-1994 Mortality Table for Males and 95% of the rates from UP-1994 Mortality Table for females, both projected from 1994 to 2010 using Scale AA.
-The base rates are projected using Mortality Improvement Scale MP-2019 on a generational basis.
+Post-Retirement Retiree Mortality: Rates which vary by gender are assumed for healthy retirees and beneficiaries based on a study of plan's experience from 2013 to 2018 and updated expectations regarding future mortality improvement.
+The PubG-2010 healthy retiree rates, adjusted by 100% for males and 110% for females, projected using MP-2021 on a generational basis.
 As a generational table, it reflects mortality improvements both before and after the measurement date.
+This assumption is also used for beneficiaries prior to the member's death.

-Postretirement Disabled Mortality: Rates which vary by gender are assumed for disabled retirees based on a study of plan's experience from 2007 to 2012 and updated expectations regarding future mortality improvement.
-The 2010 base rates are equal to 105% of the rates from the UP-1994 Mortality Table Males and 115% of the rates from the UP-1994 Mortality Table Females, both projected from 1994 to 2010 using Scale AA.
-The base rates are projected using Mortality Improvement Scale MP-2019 on a generational basis.
-As a generational table, it reflects mortality improvements both before and after the measurement
+Post-Retirement Disabled Mortality: Rates which vary by gender are assumed for disabled retirees based on a study of plan's experience from 2013 to 2018 and updated expectations regarding future mortality improvement.
+The PubG-2010 disabled retiree rates, adjusted by 80% for males and 100% for females.
+The base rates are projected using Mortality Improvement Scale MP-2021 on a generational basis.
+As a generational table, it reflects mortality improvements both before and after the measurement date.

+Post-Retirement Beneficiary Mortality: Prior to the retiree's death, beneficiary mortality is assumed to be the same as the post-retirement retiree mortality.
+For periods after the retiree's death, the PubG-2010(B) contingent survivor rates, adjusted by 110% for males and 120% for females, projected using MP-2021 on a generational basis.
+As a generational table, it reflects mortality improvements both before and after the measurement date.

-This valuation also reflects a salary freeze until July 1, 2017 due to Act No. 66 of 2014.
-While the Act No. 66 salary freeze only applies to Central Government employees, public corporations are mandated to achieve savings under Act No. 66, and actuaries have assumed that they will meet this mandate by freezing salaries.
-Also, while municipalities are not impacted by Act No. 66, the actuaries have also assumed the salary freeze for these employees due to the current economic conditions in Puerto Rico.
+This valuation also reflects a salary freeze until July 1, 2017 due to Law No. 66 of 2014.
+While the Law No. 66 salary freeze only applies to Central Government employees, public corporations are mandated to achieve savings under Law No. 66, and actuaries have assumed that they will meet this mandate by freezing salaries.
+Also, while municipalities are not impacted by Law No. 66, the actuaries have also assumed the salary freeze for these employees due to the current economic conditions in Puerto Rico.